Student Privacy in the Era of Remote Learning

 With the school year well underway, privacy concerns have resurfaced: The Chicago Sun-Times, for instance, reported earlier this month that the Chicago Public Schools used software that enabled teachers to watch and listen to students’ homes through students’ cameras and microphones - without the students’ permission or knowledge.

-The Center for Democracy and Technology’s new report looks at such confidentiality breaches.
+In this webinar, the Center for Democracy and Technology provides journalists with early access to a new report that looks at such confidentiality breaches.
 It also addresses how schools have trained teachers in privacy practices or communicated their safety plans to parents.
-In this webinar, you’ll be granted early access to the latest report and can ask on-the-record questions to flesh out your reporting on this important topic.
+The panel also includes a parent, who shares her firsthand experience navigating this process with her children.

 - Beatriz Beckford, parent and national director, MomsRising